crodrigoquero/C4Imaging/docs/HI_JUNIOR_DEVELOPER.md

 And perhaps, soon you're going to discover that you are no longer a junior developer.

+This project can excite your creativity in an incredible way, since its use scenarios as well as the problems it can solve are practically unlimited; It can grown progressively fot futfil all your needs, but the best of all is that you are going to have fun.

 I hope this document helps you to clarify the benefits you are about to get from this projects.

 Good luck and lets code!